In English, the name Chinchilla is used for two different species:

 Today, chinchillas are farm-raised for the fur trade, but illegal poaching of wild chinchillas continues to be a problem and hampers the animals’ recovery in the wild.

 Chinchilla fur is traded as a commodity and it is possible for companies to hedge themselves against future price increases on the chinchilla fur market.
 The commodity see little trade and there is as far as we know no financial instruments available based on chichilla fur.
-We reached out to several international binary options brokers such as IQ option, Nadex and 24Options and none of them offer trade in financial instruments based on chinchilla fur or any other fur.
+We reached out to several international binary options brokers such as IQ option, Nadex and 24Options and none of them allow you to trade financial instruments based on chinchilla fur or any other fur.

 Chinchillas have been used as medical research animals since the 1950s.